Youthful Blue Devils gain experience in 5-game loss to Minnesota West - Austin Daily Herald

 Youthful Blue Devils gain experience in 5-game loss to Minnesota West

-The Riverland Community College volleyball team had its young roster put to an early test as it couldn’t stay consistent in a loss to Minnesota West by scores of 25-10, 16-25, 26-24, 20-25, 15-8 in its home opener in Riverland Gym Wednesday.
+The Riverland Community College volleyball team had its young roster put to an early test as it struggled to stay consistent in a loss to Minnesota West 3-2 by scores of 25-10, 16-25, 26-24, 20-25, 15-8 in its home opener in Riverland Gym Wednesday.

-The Blue Devils looked like the better team during the second and fourth games, but they struggled with their rhythm in all three losses.
-West scored the first four points of the deciding game and it rolled on to take the match.
+The Blue Devils looked like the better team during the second and fourth games, but struggled with their rhythm in all three losses.
+West scored the first four points of the deciding game and rolled on to take the match.

-RCC’s roster includes all first-year players as the Blue Devils did not compete in 2020, but head coach Jamie Meyer is familiar with at least two of those newcomers.
-She coached Austin grads Madisyn Retterath and Ava Boverhouis as an interim coach with the Packers last fall and she has brought them with her to RCC.
+RCC’s roster includes all first-year players as the Blue Devils did not compete in 2020.
+But head coach Jamie Meyer is familiar with at least two of those newcomers.
+She coached Austin grads Madisyn Retterath and Ava Boverhouis as an interim coach with the Packers last fall and has brought them with her to RCC.
 Boverhouis had 11 kills and three blocks against West (4-1 overall) and Retterath added 14 digs.

 “Personally, I think it’s really nice to be playing with Ava again,” Retterath said.
 “On the first day it was nice knowing somebody.
 She’s been someone for me to lean on.”